 It was agreed with the Environment Agency that smaller WRCs with descriptive permits would only need to be considered for further assessment where additional growth would result in the Population Equivalent (PE) that the WRC treats increasing above 250.
-Analysis of the likely growth locations in these WRCs has demonstrated that the future PE would not exceed 250 in any location as show in Table 4-2 and these WRC were not considered further in the water quality assessment.
+Analysis of the likely growth locations in these WRCs has demonstrated that the future PE would not exceed 250 for all WRC with descriptive consents, except for Forncett St Peter Low Road (as shown in Table 4-2).
+The WRC which would remain under 250 PE were not considered further in the water quality assessment; Forncett St Peter Low Road has been included for water quality assessment.